I DO THIS EVERY MORNING…

 - Engaging the shoulder blades assists with scapular stability

-The cumulative effective of these two one-minute holds each day is going to help you improve posture, core strength, forearm strength and give you an indicator of where you might be in your training.
+The cumulative effective of the two one-minute holds each day is going to help you improve posture, core strength, forearm strength and give you an indicator of where you might be in your training.

-If you’re looking to get off on the right track with good long term habits and create positive changes in your body, check out our ATHLEAN-X programs.
+If you’re looking to get off on the right track with good long term daily habits and create positive changes in your body, check out our ATHLEAN-X programs.
 I literally lay it out step by step, so you don’t miss anything!